RIVeR-Lab/river_website/content/contact/contact.md

   columns: '1'
 ---

 We have an awesome facility in the Interdisciplinary Science & Engineering Complex on Northeastern's Boston campus.
-If you are a current Northeastern Student, we welcome you to reach out through the contact form to discuss your interests an ways to get involved.
+If you are a current Northeastern Student, we welcome you to reach out through the contact form to discuss your interests and ways to get involved.